eigengo/opensourcejournal/gaelyk/gaelyk.md

-There are no more configuration steps needed to get your website working in the local development environment other than having Java installed and ```JAVA_HOME``` environmental variable set up.
+There are no more configuration steps needed to get your website working in the local development environment other than having Java installed and the ```JAVA_HOME``` environmental variable set up.
 The last mile is to upload your application to Google's servers.
 You need to obtain your application identifier first.
-Visit Google App Engine website, sign up for the services and create new application.
+Visit Google App Engine website, sign up for the services and create a new application.
 Update the ```application``` tag in ```appengine-web.xml``` configuration file and run the ```./gradlew gaeUpdate``` task.
-When asked for your credentials supply the one from your Google account you have used to sign up for Google App Engine.
+When prompted, provide the credentials of the Google account used to sign up for the Google App Engine.
 After deployment, the website will be available online at ```http://<your-app-id>.appspot.com```.

 ## Summary

-We have covered very basic examples how to create and deploy your website using Gaelyk.
+We have covered a very basic example of how to create and deploy your website using Gaelyk.
 For more examples and tutorial visit Gealyk's website or my blog Groovy in the Clouds.

 ## References